theGreatWhiteShark/lightning-keymap-mode/README.md

 Let's face it, the navigation in plain Emacs is not that sophisticated.
 Actually, it's almost unusable.
-The approach of [Evil-mode](https://www.emacswiki.org/emacs/Evil), on the other hand, is not a bad idea.
-But I never really liked the way VI is doing things.
+The approach of [Evil-mode](https://www.emacswiki.org/emacs/Evil), on the other hand, is not a bad idea but I never really liked the way VI is doing things.
 Context switches are just not my style.
 I definitely prefer the key combination approach of Emacs.